jez/blog/source/_posts/2017-10-28-variables-and-binding.markdown

 Note how the `③` changed to a `④`: its new location in the program lies under one extra lambda than before.
-Thus to refer to the same position as at the start of the substitution, we increment to record that we'll have to skip over one extra lambda.
+Thus to refer to the same position as at the start of the substitution, we increment to record that we'll have to skip over that extra lambda.
 This process of adding one when going under a binder is called **lifting** (or sometimes, **shifting**).

 Lifting takes the guesswork out of implementing substitution.
 As a bonus, we've actually forced α-equivalent terms to have identical structure!
-Checking for α-equivalence now is a straightforward tree
+Checking for α-equivalence is now a straightforward tree
-traversal: we check that both nodes are simply pairwise equal, then that their children are α-equivalent.
+traversal: we check that both nodes are pairwise equal, then that their children are α-equivalent.

 ## De Bruijn Indices and Lifting